Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Method

-Our cross task attention builds the relation from both scale and task via query level association.
+Our cross-task query attention module builds the relation from different tasks via query-level association.
 Compared with previous pixel-level or patch-level cross-task learning, it avoids heavy affinity costs.
 Tab.~\ref{Table:complexity} shows the complexity and GFLOPs of query-based attention.
-Our task-relevant query interaction reduces the required computation (ours: 0.03 GFLOPs v.s.
-ATRC\cite{atrc_2021}: 9.74 GFLOPs) with the $64\times64$ image feature as inputs.
+Our task-relevant query interaction reduces the required computation (Our cross-task query attention: 0.03 GFLOPs v.s.
+ATRC~\cite{atrc_2021}(global context): 9.74 GFLOPs) with the $64\times64$ image feature as inputs.
+Because our cross-task query attention module complexity can only perceive $N$ and $C$ dimensions but not the resolution of the image.

-\textbf{Shared Decoder.} The shared decoder takes the output of the previous fused queries and features as input and outputs the refined feature for final prediction.
-As shown in Fig.~\ref{fig_encoder_decoder}, the shared decoder contains one MHSA, one LN and one MLP.
-We use the learned query $\hat p$ as key and value, and image feature $X_{s-1}$.
-We use $\hat p$ and $x_{s-1}$ to perform cross-attention~\cite{transformer2017}.
-In particular, the $q$, $k$ and $v$ are input into the MHSA and get the image feature $\hat x \in \mathbb{R}^{{HW} \times C}$.
-The the task-relevant query and image features interaction in the shared decoder can be written as follows:
+\textbf{Shared Decoder.} We propose a shared decoder to model the relations among \textit{queries, keys and values} effectively under the guidance of the task-relevant query in the task-specific feature.
+There are two inputs for the shared decoder for each task, the learned task-relevant query $ \hat p_{1}$ and the task-specific feature $X$.
+As shown in Fig.~\ref{fig_encoder_decoder} green box, the shared decoder contains a MHSA, LN and MLP.
+MHSA is applied to interact between the learned task-relevant query and the task-specific feature.
+We use the learned task-relevant query $\hat p$ as \textit{key/value} and the task-specific feature $X$ as \textit{query} in MHSA.
+We leverage the $\hat p$ and $X$ to perform cross-attention~\cite{transformer2017}.
+In particular, the $X$ (\textit{query}) and $\hat{p}$ (\textit{key/value}) are input into the MHSA.
+Therefore, each pixel of the task-specific feature $X$ can have a long-range interaction with the learned task-relevant query.
+The learned task-relevant queries and image feature interactions in the shared decoder (Fig.~\ref{fig_encoder_decoder} green box) can be written as follows: